 WWILD-SVP Association has two counsellors who work in Wooloowin most of the time.
 Also one counsellor works in Logan at Youth and Family Services on Mondays, and the other counsellor works in Caboolture at Home Life on Thursdays.

 Referrals can be made by anyone – the person themselves, a family member, worker or supporter.
-Please ring WWILD talk to a WWILD worker who will take the referral.
-This then is talked about at our team meeting.
+Please ring WWILD talk to a WWILD worker who will take the referral, which is talked about at our team meeting.
 The worker will contact the person to talk about what happens next.

 About our counsellors